wrote/read-dir-structure/documentary/1-API/index.md

 Reads the structure of the directory.

-%EXAMPLE: example/example.js, ../src => @wrote/read-dir-structure, javascript%
+%EXAMPLE: example/example, ../src => @wrote/read-dir-structure, javascript%

 Output for the [`example/directory`](example/directory):

-%FORK-json example example/example.js%
+%FORK-json example/example%

 ### Reasons for Errors